tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Until the end of your next turn, you can move normally along a wall or vertical surface as if you were flying.

 **Quirk:** Has compulsion to snatch small insects out of the air and pop them into mouth when they think no one is watching.

 ---

+#### Seven League Boots

+Move Action

+_Recharge 16+:_ These traveling boots allow you to cover huge distances with every stride.
+In combat, you may move to any point you can see as a single move.
+This isn’t teleportation – you must disengage, may risk opportunity attacks or be intercepted.
+Out of combat, the boots let you cover huge distances very quickly.
+However, skill checks may be required to avoid becoming lost or to dodge hazardous terrain, like tripping on a mountain as you stride across the world.

+**Quirk:** You start sleepwalking.

+---